sam-b02/Letter-Boxed-Helper/README.md

 To change the titles, open the text file at "Letter Boxed\Words\wordlist.txt" and replace the letters with your own in the same format.

-Note that the list is cleaned to remove any repeated letters, so if you want to use this as a way to search for words with your parameters, simply open "Letter Boxed\Data cleaning\DataCleaner.py" and change the variable "RepeatOn" at line 24 to True.

 # **PLEASE NOTE**

 The default wordlist was obtained from "https://github.com/xajkep/wordlists/tree/master".
 All credit goes to them.

 The wordlist contains unrecognized and archaic words that the NYTs will not recognize.
 Make sure to check multiple words.